SharePoint/sp-dev-docs/docs/general-development/working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md

 Now let's test the workflow.

-1. In Visual Studio 2012, press **F5** or select the **Start** button.
-If testing in an on-premises local install of SharePoint, Visual Studio 2012 will start the Workflow Manager Test Service Host utility and deploy the workflow to the developer site.
+1. In Visual Studio, press **F5** or select the **Start** button.
+If testing in an on-premises local install of SharePoint, Visual Studio will start the Workflow Manager Test Service Host utility and deploy the workflow to the developer site.
 After a moment, the developer site will open.
 1. Navigate to the **Announcements** list and create a new item.
 After creating the item, start the custom workflow manually.
 1. Next, return to the workflow instance's status page to find the task that was created by the workflow.
 1. Select on the task and, using the **Edit** button in the ribbon, switch to edit mode.
 At the bottom of the form there should be four buttons.
 The first two buttons are the custom outcome buttons that, when pressed, will mark the task as complete.
 The second two buttons are the default **Save** and **Cancel** buttons that simply update the list item without completing the task, as shown in Figure 19.